 and help will come too late.”

 No one can understand this burden that I bear alone.
 They do not see my pain, nor do they hear the desperate cries for help.
 All they can see is the façade of a strong single mother who has survived so much trauma and tragedy in her life.
 They only see a lady with a radiant smile for everyone she encounters.
-They only see a woman that carries herself in self-confidence and pride.
+They only see a woman that carries herself with self-confidence and pride.
 But looks can be deceiving.
 No one has ever taken the time to look into my eyes and see the pain and despair of a defeated, tired soul.
-It is said that “the eyes are the windows to the soul” but no one has taken time to really look into dark windows of my soul.
+It is said that “the eyes are the windows to the soul” but no one has taken the time to really look into the dark windows of my soul.

 It is for my three precious boys that I go on each day and bear the pain of my tortured soul.